losandes/supposed/README.md

 > Note the deterministic, and non-deterministic order comments.
 Supposed runs tests concurrently.
 Reporters that indicate "non-deterministic order" report the status of each test as soon as it completes, regardless of the order in which it was discovered.
 These are optimized for efficiency.
 You can override this with `-o deterministic`.
 See [Arguments and ENVVARS](#arguments-and-envvars) for more info.
 >
 > Reporters that indicate "deterministic" order report tests status after all tests have finished, so the results are printed in the order in which the tests were discovered.
 These are optimized for comprehension.
 Reporters that are deterministic by default do not support non-deterministic output.
+>
+> Note that performance measurements are included for subjective observation.
+This library hasn't been tested as a purely performance testing library.
+Performance works well in combination with some, but not all reporters (i.e. `node tests -r list,performance` is helpful, while `node tests -r spec,performance` is not).

 ### Using Multiple Reporters
 Supposed uses pubsub to report, so there's no limit on the number of reporters that can be used.
 Some reporters when used in combination can cause problems (nyan isn't really compatible with anything else), but others can be helpful.
 Let's say you like the TAP output, but you want a summary: